0xERR0R/blocky/docs/configuration.md

 ### Block TTL

-TTL for answers to blocked domains can be set to customize the time clients ask for those domains again.
+TTL for answers to blocked domains can be set to customize the time (in **duration format**) clients ask for those domains again.
 This setting only makes sense when `blockType` is set to `nxDomain` or `zeroIP`, and will affect how much time it could take for a client to be able to see the real IP address for a domain after receiving the custom value.

 !!! example

     ```yaml
     blocking:
       blockType: 192.100.100.15, 2001:0db8:85a3:08d3:1319:8a2e:0370:7344
-      blockTTL: 10
+      blockTTL: 10s
     ```

 ### List refresh period

 To keep the list cache up-to-date, blocky will periodically download and reload all external lists.
 Default period is ** 4 hours**.
-You can configure this by setting the `blocking.refreshPeriod` parameter to a value in **minutes**.
+You can configure this by setting the `blocking.refreshPeriod` parameter to a value in **duration format**.
 Negative value will deactivate automatically refresh.

 !!! example

     ```yaml
     blocking:
-      refreshPeriod: 60
+      refreshPeriod: 60m
     ```

     Refresh every hour.